ChernobylWaste/P2PDocker/README.md

 # Peer to Peer Network Using Docker
 This is repository for assignment Advanced Network Security.
-The nodes roles as Server and Client.
+Node 1 as Server and 3 Nodes as Client.
 This project can be improved to Federated Learning.

 ## How to Use
 Make sure u must have docker on your computer.